dalmo1991/superflexPy/doc/components.rst

     - :code:`reset_states`: reset the states to their initialization value

--  **Time step**: as common in hydrological modeling, inputs and outputs are assumed to have the same time resolution (i.e. data must share the same timestamps), which is then used to generate outputs.
-There is no requirement for timestamps to be uniformly distributed, meaning that time series can have irregular time steps.
-In SuperflexPy, all components that require the definition of a time step (e.g. reservoirs described by a differential equation) contain methods that enable to set and get the time step.
-In case of not uniform time resolution, an array of time steps is required.
+-  **Time step**: as common in hydrological modeling, inputs and outputs are assumed to have the same time resolution, i.e., the input and output data must share the same time stamps.
+There is no requirement for timestamps to be uniformly spaced, meaning that the time series can have irregular time step sizes.
+In SuperflexPy, all components that require the definition of a time step (e.g. reservoirs described by a differential equation) contain methods that set and get the time step size.
+In case of non-uniform time resolution, an array of time steps needs to be provided by the user.

-    - :code:`set_timestep`: set the time step used in the model; all components at a higher level (e.g. units) have this method; when called, it applies the change to all elements within the component;
+    - :code:`set_timestep`: set the time step used in the model.
+All components at a higher level (e.g. units) have this method; when called, it applies the change to all elements within the component;

-    - :code:`get_timestep`: returns the time step used in the model.
+    - :code:`get_timestep`: returns the time step size used in the model.

 - **Inputs and outputs**: all components have functionalities to receive inputs and generate outputs.